ABOUT CONFIDENT PARENTS, CONFIDENT KIDS

 – Maurice Elias, Author, Emotionally Intelligent Parenting and Professor of Psychology and Director of the Social and Emotional Learning Lab, Rutgers University

-Confident Parents, Confident Kids began with an inspiration at 3 a.m. as I suddenly woke up with the thought, “I can’t find any sites that are helping parents be proactive about their kids’ social and emotional development.”
-Three years later, Confident Parents, Confident Kids has been viewed over 50,000 times in 139 countries around the world with a following of 22,000+ strong.
+Confident Parents, Confident Kids began with an inspiration at 3 a.m. as I suddenly woke up with the thought, “I can’t find any sites that are helping me and other parents be proactive about their kids’ social and emotional development.”
+Five years later, Confident Parents, Confident Kids has been viewed over 152 countries around the world with a following of 22,000+ strong.
 And the community that has grown out of this idea includes you and so many parents who care about their own learning and development and know how truly critical social and emotional skills are to a child’s success in life.

-I have worked with educators for nearly twenty years helping them teach students social and emotional skills.
-When I became a parent, I realized there were very few supports for parents who want to be proactive about teaching and reinforcing critical skills to sustain relationships, be successful in school and in the workplace, and contribute as a citizen.
+I have worked with educators for nearly twenty years helping them teach students social and emotional skills in and out of schools.
+When I became a parent, I realized there were very few supports for parents who want to be proactive about teaching and reinforcing critical skills to sustain relationships, function successfully in school and in the workplace, and contribute as a citizen.
 This site is dedicated to offering simple, practical ideas for incorporating social and emotional skill development into everyday life.

 There are lots of parenting websites and blogs out there.
 How is this any different?
 Parenting websites tend to address the range of every child issue under the sun and because there is so much information, it’s difficult to find ongoing support.
 Blog entries are designed to be simple and usable for busy parents who are life-long learners.
 The content is research-based but without using research language that requires supplemental textbooks to understand.
 It is focused on skills promotion and prevention, not on problems.
 Problems will be addressed but in a way that uses the situation as a “teachable moment” for the child and the whole family.
 In short, suggestions are meant to be used right away and easily to support you in optimizing your child’s social and emotional learning AND your family’s connectedness.
 After all, when working toward improvement in a household or a school, “it is the quality of the little things that makes the final difference.”[i]
 In fact, research has shown that parental involvement can be the single most influential determiner of school success.[ii]
 And the specific traits of families’ that were most successful in promoting child development at home and in school were those that practiced social and emotional skills at home such as, greater communication between family members and between family and school and also, more opportunities for child decision-making.

 This site is geared for parents of children 4-21 years of age.
-Since there are many wonderful, easy-to-use resources for children’s social and emotional development from baby through toddler-dom, this site will cover preschool through late adolescence (college-going age).
+Since there are many wonderful, easy-to-use resources for children’s social and emotional development from baby through toddler-dom, this site covers preschool through late adolescence (college-going age).

 Skip forward in your mind’s eye with me to your child’s high school graduation.
 You are hosting a party at your house to celebrate.
 All of his core teachers along with the school principal attend to toast the graduate.
 Your child’s favorite teacher stands with her glass raised and says, “Let me tell you about the kind of student and person _(Insert child’s name)_ has been at Our